PostHog/posthog.com/contents/tutorials/redirect-testing.md

 ## Bootstrapping the data

 The final piece to our redirect test is bootstrapping the user distinct ID (and flags while we are at it).
+Bootstrapping is adding the flag and user data from the server to the client library so it is available as soon as the client PostHog library loads.

 > **Why is bootstrapping necessary?** If we didn't bootstrap the distinct ID, PostHog would set a second distinct ID for the same user on the frontend.
-This disconnects the flag evaluation from the experiment goal tracking on the frontend, breaking our experiment.
+When calculating the results of the experiment, PostHog wouldn't know the two were connected, creating a broken test.

 We create a `bootstrapData` cookie with the flags and distinct ID data and then add it to the response.
 We also add a check for the `bootstrapData` cookie in the middleware when we are creating the distinct ID so we don’t get two different IDs whenever we redirect.